 - To check if your baked turkey breast is done, slice it, and make sure the juices run clear.
 If you're using a meat thermometer, aim for an internal temperature of 165°F.

-- Related: How to make gravy from turkey drippings, cajun corn, cajun shrimp pasta.
+- Related: cajun corn, cajun shrimp pasta.

 Serving Suggestions